mlisovyi/total_recore_part1/README.md

+# Solution to the Total Re-Core Part 1 challenge

+The [Total Re-Core Part 1](https://unearthed.solutions/u/competitions/100/) challenge aimed at developing a data-driven method to extract mineral contamination based on Fourrier Transform InfraRed (FTIR) spectra.

+Required packages are listed in [requirements.txt](requirements.txt).

+The solution is based on the [challenge template](#challenge-template)

 # Challenge Template

 This project is intended to be used with the Unearthed CLI tool and is built in such a way that the Unearthed training and scoring pipelines will function.